Best Cash Registers for Small Businesses 2023

 Depending on your business type, you can use a smartphone, iPad, or other touch-screen tablet as a cash register.
 All you need to do to turn one of these devices into a register is download a POS or payment app and attach a cash drawer or bank account to receive cash and digital payments.

-For solopreneurs, mobile business, and service businesses that accept card payments a smartphone, a card reader and an attached bank account is all you need.
+For solopreneurs, mobile business, and service businesses that accept card payments, a smartphone, card reader, and attached bank account is all you need.
 Brick-and-mortar stores that want to securely accept cash will want a stationary tablet with an attached cash drawer.

 The best brand of cash register varies by business type and your budget.
-For many business types our retail and food service experts have found Square’s suite of registers to be the best for the widest range of business types.
-You can learn more about what we specifically like about these systems by reading our reviews of Square POS, Square for Retail, and Square for Restaurants.
+For many business types, our retail and food service experts have found Square’s suite of registers to be the best for the widest range of business types.

 Bottom Line

-With more customers relying on digital payments and fewer companies manufacturing cash registers, it can be challenging to find a cash register for your small business.
+With more customers relying on digital payments and fewer companies manufacturing cash registers, it can be challenging to find an electronic cash register for your small business.
 If you are willing to expand your search to include POS-driven registers, you’ll have more options.
-For its affordable price, ease of use, and popularity with small businesses of all types, we named Square the best overall cash register for small businesses.
+For its affordable price, ease of use, and popularity with small businesses of all types, we named Square the best cash register for small business.

 While this POS-driven register requires users to purchase a cash drawer separately, it also gives small business owners access to Square’s full suite of business tools.
 If you’re unsure about diving into a POS-driven cash register, you can try Square for free on hardware you already own.